Practice recommendations in the diagnosis, management, and prevention of carbon monoxide poisoning. | Canada Hyperbarics Skip to main content

 What They Found

 The expert consensus guideline provides evidence-based recommendations for the diagnosis, management, and prevention of acute carbon monoxide poisoning.
-These recommendations, developed by four recognized content experts, cover the pathophysiology, diagnosis, and clinical management of the syndrome.
+These recommendations, developed by four recognised content experts, cover the pathophysiology, diagnosis, and clinical management of the syndrome.

 Canadian Relevance